adafruit/Adafruit_nRF52_Bootloader/README.md

 ### Making your own UF2

 To create your own UF2 DFU update image, simply use the [Python conversion script](https://github.com/Microsoft/uf2/blob/master/utils/uf2conv.py) on a .bin file or .hex file, specifying the family as **0xADA52840**.
-Be sure to compile your application to start at 0x26000 (152k).
-If using a .bin file with the conversion script you must specify this with the -b switch.
+If using a .bin file with the conversion script you must specify application address with the -b switch, this address depend on the SoftDevice size/version e.g S140 v6 is 0x26000

 To create a UF2 image from a .bin file:
 ```